vynious/cafe_management/README.md

 ### Backend
 - Node.js with Express
 - Prisma (ORM)
+- _Refer to the [Backend](./backend/README.md)'s readme for more information_

 ### Database
 - MySQL

 ## Hosting

-This application is hosted on XX.
-Access the live version at [https://cafe-management-app.xx.com](https://cafe-management-app.xx.com).
+This application is hosted on Digital Ocean.
+Access the live version at [HERE](http://152.42.179.0/).

 ## Getting Started